EvernodeXRPL/evernode-sdk/hotpocket/tutorial-basics.md

 When HotPocket receives the inputs, it first subjects them to consensus to verify that a majority of HotPocket nodes in the cluster see the same inputs.
 If consensus is reached, it then passes the inputs to the smart contract.

 Run the client application with `node myclient.js` while looking at the HotPocket logs.
+HotPocket logs should show something like this:

 ```
 20220821 14:18:10.069 [inf][hpc] ****Ledger created**** (lcl:39-4ccab9bc state:81b360bc patch:77e05022)